Adult Education and Literacy

 - English for Speakers of Other Languages (ESOL) helps people with limited English skills to improve in listening, reading, speaking and writing for their daily life and work in the United States.

-- The Adult Secondary Education (ASE) program allows individuals who did not finish high school to receive a High School Equivalency Diploma (HSED) from the State of Iowa.
+- The Adult Secondary Education (ASE) program allows individuals who did not finish high school to receive a high school equivalency diploma (HSED) from the State of Iowa.
 The diploma shows that an individual has a level of educational development similar to a high-school graduate.
-The five HiSET tests are available in English, Spanish, French, large print and audio formats, and testing centers are located at the Calmar and Peosta campuses and at the Dubuque Center.
+The five HiSET tests are available in English, Spanish, large print and audio formats.
+Testing centers are located at the Calmar and Peosta campuses and at the Dubuque Center.
 Since most employment and training opportunities require a high school diploma or its equivalent as the minimum educational standard, this program is beneficial to individuals working to achieve workforce or academic goals.

-HiSET preparation and Brush-Up instruction is individualized, so those interested can come as their schedule allows and work at their own pace anytime the instruction is offered.
+HiSET preparation and Refresher Services are individualized, so those interested can come as their schedule allows and work at their own pace anytime the instruction is offered.
 Most ABE and all ESOL offerings have regular class times.

 - View Adult Education and Literacy class schedule in Dubuque.